kaidolex/Flappy-Bird-Test/README.md

 1. **Open in Unity**: Load the project in Unity 6000.1.13f1 or compatible version
 2. **Scene Setup**: Open the Game scene first
 3. **Play**: Hit the play button and click "Play" button to begin
-4. **Build**: Use the included Web build profile for browser deployment

 ## Game Flow